rizinorg/rizin/DEVELOPERS.md

 ## Packed structures

-Due to the various differences between platforms and compilers rizin has a special helper macro - `RZ_PACKED()`.
+Due to the various differences between platforms and compilers Rizin has a special helper macro - `RZ_PACKED()`.
 Instead of non-portable `#pragma pack` or `__attribute__((packed))` it is advised to use this macro instead.
 To wrap the code inside of it you just need to write: